HOW TO MEASURE "EXISTENTIAL FITNESS"

 Instead of retreating from The Big Questions and declaring them no-fly, toxic hazard zones at all costs, it means pushing through them, wrestling it out, and emerging, battle-tested but intact, on the other side.

-In that spirit, it’s a good idea not to take models like these (yes, like the one we're putting out here) too seriously.
+In that spirit, it’s a good idea not to take models like these too seriously.
+Including this one.

 Hopefully, some of these wild intellectual roller-coaster rides convey a sense of the “joyful adventure” involved in all this.